Battle of Cherbourg: Move across the Cotentin Peninsula

 This success allowed VII Corps to advance westwards to cut off the Cotentin Peninsula.
 An additional three infantry divisions had landed to reinforce the Corps.
 Major General J. Lawton Collins, the Corps Commander, drove his troops hard, replacing units in the front lines or sacking officers if progress was slow.

 The Germans facing VII Corps were a mix of regiments and battlegroups from several divisions, many of which had already suffered heavy casualties fighting the American airborne troops in the first days of the landings.
 Very few German armored or mobile troops could be sent to this part of the front because of the threat to Caen further east.
 Infantry reinforcements arrived only slowly.
 Tactically, the Germans' flooding of the Douve worked against them because it secured the Allied southern flank.

 By 16 June there were no further natural obstacles in front of the American forces.
 The German command was in some confusion.
-Erwin Rommel and other commanders wished to withdraw their troops in good order into the Atlantic Wall fortifications of Cherbourg, where they could have withstood a siege for some time.
-Adolf Hitler demanded that they hold their present lines even though this risked disaster.
+Erwin Rommel and other commanders wished to withdraw their troops in good order into the Atlantic Wall fortifications of Cherbourg, where he believed they could withstand a siege for some time but Adolf Hitler demanded that they hold their present lines.

-Late on 17 June Hitler agreed that the troops might withdraw but specified that they were to occupy a new, illogical defensive line, spanning the entire peninsula just south of Cherbourg.
+Late on 17 June, Hitler agreed that the troops might withdraw but specified that they were to occupy a new, illogical defensive line, spanning the entire peninsula just south of Cherbourg.
 Rommel protested against this order, but he nevertheless relieved General Wilhelm Fahrmbacher, commanding the LXXXIV Corps, who he thought was trying to circumvent it.